Stealth ship

-A stealth ship is a ship that employs stealth technology construction techniques in an effort to make it harder to detect by one or more of radar, visual, sonar, and infrared methods.
+A stealth ship uses stealth technology to avoid detection through a combination of reduction of radar, infrared, visible light, radio frequency, and acoustic signatures.

-These techniques borrow from stealth aircraft technology, although some aspects such as wake and acoustic signature reduction (acoustic quieting) are unique to stealth ships' design.
+Stealth ships designs can borrow from stealth aircraft technology, although some aspects such as wake and acoustic signature reduction (acoustic quieting) are unique to stealth ships' design.
 Although radar cross-section (RCS) reduction is a fairly new concept, many other forms of masking a ship have existed for centuries or even millennia.

-Shaping
+Radar Cross Section (RCS) reduction

 Detail of Forbin, a modern frigate of the French navy.
 The faceted appearance reduces radar cross-section for stealth.

-US Navy Sea Shadow (IX-529) uses both a tumblehome hull and SWATH to reduce its radar return.
+US Navy Sea Shadow uses both a tumblehome hull and SWATH to reduce its radar return.
 But fully stealth ship designs are rare.

 In designing a ship with a reduced radar signature, the main concerns are radar beams originating near or slightly above the horizon (as seen from the ship) coming from distant patrol aircraft, other ships, or sea-skimming anti-ship missiles with active radar seekers.
 Therefore, the shape of the ship avoids vertical surfaces, which are effective at reflecting such beams directly back to the emitter.
 Retro-reflective right angles are eliminated to avoid the cat's eye effect.
 A stealthy ship shape can be achieved by constructing the hull and superstructure with a series of slightly protruding and retruding surfaces.
 Furthermore, round shapes on the ship are eliminated or covered up, examples being smokestacks and gun turrets.
 Also, cavities that present a horizontal face are to be eliminated since they are very visible to radar.
 To bypass these limitations, many ships use features such as panels that cover reflective surfaces or use alternate designs of hardware.
 Additionally, efforts are made to minimize gaps on the ship.
 Hull shapes include tumblehome hull designs, which slope inward from the waterline, and small-waterplane-area twin hulls (SWATH), which allow for better stability when using a tumblehome hull.
 These RCS design principles were developed by several navies independently in the 1980s using work done on aircraft RCS reduction as the starting point.